praveenmunagapati/trinity/README.md

 - **Python** (2.7, for build.py and other scripts)
 - **protoc** (the standard protobuf compiler)

+After you have everything listed above, build/install with:

 ```
 $: git clone https://github.com/clownpriest/trinity.git
 $: cd trinity